 Support for students begins at admission, with a thorough identification process to ensure that appropriate support is available; and continues with ongoing identification and support through the academic and student support networks.

 At Kings’ Schools, we offer inclusive provision with additional support, intervention, differentiation and personalisation, where appropriate.
+For more information, please view our Inclusion Policy:

 The whole school community is encouraged to ensure inclusion and the best possible social, emotional, behavioural and academic progress for all of our students.
 This is provided through innovative learning and teaching, dissemination of information, training and access to SEND specialists at all levels.